weifengcao/AI-Travel-Co-Pilot/doc/README.md

     │   └── Mocks/
     │       └── MockAPIService.swift

-This README provides a comprehensive guide to getting started with the AI Travel Co-Pilot project.
+This README provides a comprehensive guide to getting started with the Zenese project.